In the Purple vs. Gold game, UW football’s past, present and future were all on display

 But Morris’ work ethic may prove too much to overcome.

 “He’s doing a great job.
 He’s a grinder.
-He’s always in the facility,” Kirkland said of Morris.
+He’s always in the facility,” Kirkland said.
 “The thing about Dylan is, what he’s doing now is great.
-He’s trying to learn our O-line calls so when we see something that’s messed up and need to change the protection or a run play, he’s on it, too.
+He’s trying to learn our O-line calls, so when we see something that’s messed up and need to change the protection or a run play, he’s on it, too.
 He gets our terminology.
 Which, when the quarterback knows what the O-line is doing at the same time, that’s huge.”

 Added Lake: “He’s a gym rat.
 He’s in here all the time.
 I see him probably most often going by my office, going to meet with (offensive coordinator and quarterbacks coach John Donovan).
 Him going into our offense for a second consecutive year now, and it was obviously a short year last year, is just going to benefit his game — as it is for our offense.”